Skip to main content

 Ginger Tea (ඉගුරු තේ)

-Hot tea infused with fresh ginger, often with cinnamon and cardamom.
-Ayurvedic beverage believed to aid digestion and boost immunity.
-Popular in hill country where mornings are cool.
+Hot tea steeped with fresh ginger, often with cinnamon and cardamom thrown in.
+In Ayurvedic tradition it's drunk to settle the stomach and ward off colds.
+It's a favorite up in the hill country, where mornings turn cool.

 teaHot